How to Soundproof a Door: 11 Best Ways to Make it Happen!

-In this article, we will take a look at some of the easy steps you can take to soundproof your doorway.
+In this article, we will take a look at some soundproof of the easy steps for soundproofing door.
 Although some of the steps may require you to invest some money, most will need very little capital.

 How to Soundproof a Doorway

 This was the first step I took and I highly encourage you to start with this first.
 It is advantageous in that it is quite affordable and does not require much time and energy to seal the gaps.

 Gaps and cracks in your doors will be the main culprits in letting sound through the doorway.
 Most doors have cracks and gaps and when looking to soundproof the doorway, you should first try to seal these.